History of women in the United Kingdom: Nursing and Medicine

-Poverty among working class women
+Poverty among working-class women

-The 1834 Poor Law defined who could receive monetary relief.
+The Poor Law Amendment Act 1834 defined who could receive monetary relief.
 The act reflected and perpetuated prevailing gender conditions.
 In Edwardian society, men were the source of wealth.
 The law restricted relief for unemployed, able-bodied male workers, due to the prevailing view that they would find work in the absence of financial assistance.
 However, women were treated differently.
 After the Poor Law was passed, women and children received most of the aid.
 The law did not recognise single independent women, and lumped women and children into the same category.
 If a man was physically disabled, his wife was also treated as disabled under the law.
 Unmarried mothers were sent to the workhouse, receiving unfair social treatment such as being restricted from attending church on Sundays.
 During marriage disputes women often lost the rights to their children, even if their husbands were abusive.

 At the time, single mothers were the poorest sector in society, disadvantaged for at least four reasons.
 First, women had longer lifespans, often leaving them widowed with children.
 Second, women's work opportunities were few, and when they did find work, their wages were lower than male workers' wages.
 Third, women were often less likely to remarry after being widowed, leaving them as the main providers for the remaining family members.
 Finally, poor women had deficient diets, because their husbands and children received disproportionately large shares of food.
 Many women were malnourished and had limited access to health care.